super-era/super-era/README.md

 📚 I'm currently reading about agile data warehouse design!

-🌱 I’ve achieved my Cloud Practitioner certification, and am considering  I am now learning more about the DBT framework.
+🌱 I am currently learning more about the DBT framework.

 <!---
 super-era/super-era is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.